Your Complete Introduction to Hong Kong Taxation System

-The case of typical examples of ‘error or omission’ are as follows:
+The case of typical examples of ‘error or mission’ is as follows:

-- An individual taxpayer included compensation for loss of an employment as assessable income in salaries tax return or Personal Assessment
+- An individual taxpayer included compensation for loss of employment as assessable income in a salaries tax return or Personal Assessment

-- An individual taxpayer did not include personal allowance such as married person allowances, child allowances or dependent parent allowance in salaries tax return or Personal Assessment.
+- An individual taxpayer did not include personal allowances such as married person allowances, child allowances, or dependent parent allowance in the salaries tax return or Personal Assessment.

-- An individual taxpayer did not include deductions such as Home Loan Interest (HLI), charitable donation, contribution to recognized retirement scheme in salaries tax return or Personal Assessment.
+- An individual taxpayer did not include deductions such as Home Loan Interest (HLI), charitable donation, contribution to recognized retirement scheme in a salaries tax return, or Personal Assessment.

-- A corporate taxpayer has included an tax computation with error in profits tax return.
+- A corporate taxpayer has included a tax computation with an error in a profits tax return.

 - A corporate taxpayer wrongly reported offshore profits in his profits tax return without supporting as respective tax proof from offshore tax authorities.

 - A corporate taxpayer did not include depreciation allowances in his profits tax return.